 Due to the thicker sidewalls, real wood, and carbon the Olive Numbchuck won’t be the lightest splitboard on the market, however, it’s guaranteed to outlast any other board out there.
 The board comes with the tried and tested tip clip and K-clip board clips.

 After a solid 20+ days on this splitboard it looks brand new from the base to the top sheets, sidewalls, and everything in between, out of the plastic – brand new.
 If you’re the sort of rider that ends up with core shots, and blown sidewalls, perhaps you should avoid hitting rocks, but all kidding aside the Olive Numbchuck Splitboard can take a beating and will be with you for years and years to come.

-Olive is a smaller manufacture of snowboards, splitboards, skateboards and snowskates hand made up in Alberta, Canada.
-They don’t have shareholders, and never mass-produce there boards, The Olive Numbchuck Splitboard ($985) is currently (Available on backorder) in two sizes, 157 and 162 and can be purchased by hitting up Geoff and the team at Olive Snowboards.
+Olive is a smaller manufacturer of snowboards, splitboards, skateboards and snowskates hand made up in Alberta, Canada.
+They don’t have shareholders, and never mass-produce their boards, The Olive Numbchuck Splitboard ($985) is currently (Available on backorder) in two sizes, 157 and 162 and can be purchased by hitting up Geoff and the team at Olive Snowboards.